hanhan2001/SqlFactory/Readme.md

 ## Sentence

-> I just make some sentence for sql, maybe I will make more sentence in the future.
+> I just make some sentence for sql, maybe I make more sentence in the future.

 | Name   | Description        |
 | ------ | ------------------ |